syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

-The following code snippet demonstrates how to convert a PowerPoint slide to image by passing ‘CancelationToken’.
+The following code snippet demonstrates how to convert a PowerPoint slide to image by passing ‘CancellationToken’.

 {% tabs %}